artiomstasiukevich/test_task/README.md

 # test_task
-Build an run with standart maveb commands
+Build an run with standart maven commands